magento/devdocs/src/marketplace/sellers/mftf-vendor.md

 ## When testing is done

-MFTF vendor supplied Tests are run only where:
+MFTF vendor supplied tests are run only where:

 -  There are MFTF tests included in the submission in the correct directory (`Tests/Mftf`)
 -  Only for MFTF v3.0 or greater